why it’s here

 A Civic Role, Not a Force

-The Sheriff is not a police officer, nor are they any kind of or associated with a political figure.
+The Sheriff and their Deputies are not police officers.
+Nor are they a copy of the Sheriffs of the United States.
 They are something much simpler: a lawful, local role for civil enforcement and community order.

 Enforce court orders, warrants, and property disputes